apify/crawlee-python/CONTRIBUTING.md

 Markdown content (this guide, `README.md`, and the `docs/` folder) is checked with [markdownlint](https://github.com/DavidAnson/markdownlint).
 The Docusaurus website code is linted with [oxlint](https://oxc.rs/) and formatted with [oxfmt](https://oxc.rs/).
 All of them run in CI.
-To run them locally (requires Node.js and pnpm), from the `website/` directory:
+To run them locally (requires Node.js 22.12 or newer and pnpm), from the `website/` directory:

 ```sh
 pnpm lint          # lint Markdown and website code